-Fitness, camaraderie, and positive psychology course to actively retrain our brains to live successfully in a civilian society
+Fitness, camaraderie, and positive psychology course to actively retrain our brain to live successfully in a civilian society

 - Simple daily homework